GOVTNZ/print-ready/README.md

 <link rel="stylesheet" href="screen-styles.css" media="screen">
 ```

-## PrintReady -base files
+## PrintReady '-base' files
-The 'base' files in the `/src` folder serve as the foundation for creating print-ready pages.
+The 'base' files serve as the foundation for creating print-ready pages.
 The `printready-base.css` file includes well-commented styles designed to ensure reliable printing while following best practices.
 The `printready-base.js` file provides modular functions that can be imported and used to generate print-specific content for your web pages.

+Include the example CSS and JavaScript files (`printready-base.css` and `printready-base.js`) from the `/src` folder into your own project

 ### Include printready-base.css as a Print Stylesheet
-1. INclude the print-ready base files from the `src` folder into your websites file structure.
+1. Include the print-ready base files from the `src` folder into your websites file structure.
-2. Add the following \<link> tag in the \<head> of your HTML file to apply print-specific styles when printing the page:
+2. Add the following \<link> tag in the \<head> of your HTML file:

 ```html
 <link rel="stylesheet" href="/path/to/printready-base.css" media="print">
 ```
+**Note:**
-**Note:** The `media="print"` attribute ensures this stylesheet is only applied when the page is printed.
+- The `media="print"` attribute ensures this stylesheet is only applied when the page is printed.

-**Note:** you can combine the `base` and `site` CSS files together into one file, for example as part of a build step.
+- You can combine the `base` and `site` CSS files together into one file, for example as part of a build step.

 ### Include printready-base.js as a JavaScript Module
-1. To load the PrintReady base JavaScript file, add this \<script> tag to the \<head> or before the closing \</body> tag:
+1. To load the PrintReady base JavaScript file from the `src` folder into your websites file structure.
+2. Add the following \<script> tag to the \<head> of your HTML file or before the closing \</body> tag:

     ```html
     <script src="/path/to/printready-base.js" type="module"></script>